learnk8s/knote-js/01_writing_a_note_taking_app.md

 }
 ```

-This function keeps trying to connect to a MongoDB database at the given URL until the connection succeeds.

-It then connects to a database and creates a collection called `notes`.
+With this function, the app will retry continuously to connect to the MongoDB database at the given URL.
+On a successful connection, it creates a collection called `notes`.

 > MongoDB collections are like tables in relational databases — lists of items.